kreetisoni/sweets_api/README.md

 ### Frontend

-1. In a separate bash terminal navigate to the frontend folder:
-   (make sure you're in the same directory as sweets_api)
+1. In a separate bash terminal navigate to the frontend folder (make sure you're in the same directory as sweets_api):
 ```bash
 cd frontend
 ```